Akhtar Hameed Khan: Early life

 Khan married Hameedah Begum (the eldest daughter of Allama Mashriqi) in 1940.
 Together, they had three daughters (Mariam, Amina, and Rasheeda) and a son (Akbar).
 After Hameedah Begum's death in 1966, he married Shafiq Khan and had one daughter, Ayesha.
 During his ICS career, Khan worked as collector of revenue, a position that brought him into regular contact with living conditions in rural areas of East Bengal.
 The Bengal famine of 1943 and subsequent handling of the situation by the colonial rulers led him to resign from the Indian Civil Service in 1945.
-He wrote, "I realised that if I did not escape while I was young and vigorous, I will forever remain in the trap, and terminate as a bureaucratic big wig."
+He wrote, "I realized that if I did not escape while I was young and vigorous, I will forever remain in the trap, and terminate as a bureaucratic big wig."
 During this period, he was influenced by the philosophy of Nietzsche and Mashriqi, and joined the Khaksar Movement.
 This attachment was brief.
 He quit the movement and turned to Sufism.
 According to Khan, "I had a profound personal concern; I wanted to live a life free from fear and anxiety, a calm and serene life, without turmoil and conflict. ... when I followed the advice of the old Sufis and sages, and tried to curb my greed, my pride and aggression, fears, anxieties and conflicts diminished."

 For the next two years, Khan worked in Mamoola village near Aligarh as a labourer and locksmith, an experience that provided him with firsthand knowledge of the problems and issues of rural communities.
 In 1947, he took up a teaching position at the Jamia Millia, Delhi, where he worked for three years.
 In 1950, Khan migrated to Pakistan to teach at Islamia College, Karachi.
 In the same year, he was invited by the Government of Pakistan to take charge as Principal of Comilla Victoria College in East Pakistan, a position he held until 1958.
 During this time (1950–58) he also served as President of the East Pakistan Non-Government Teachers' Association.